akutschi/ansible_wireguard/README.md

 - `./files/wireguard.example.com/wg0_clients/johndoe/mbp15-US.conf`
 - `./files/wireguard.example.com/wg0_clients/janedoe/ipad-US.conf`

-Since I use this role to create VPN server in several countries, the country code will be appended.
+Since I use this role to create VPN servers in several countries, the country code will be appended.

 ## Example playbook with peers and parameters